 Trouble breathing that lasts more than a few weeks can be a sign of asthma.
 For many people, the main signs and symptoms of asthma are wheezing, shortness of breath, excess mucus and chest tightness.
 For others, chronic cough that comes and goes periodically may be the main or only symptom of asthma.

-Keep in mind, these symptoms can be caused by a number of conditions.
-Other causes of trouble breathing include respiratory infections, bronchitis, hay fever (allergic rhinitis), certain medications, acid reflux and heart disease (cardiovascular disease).
+These symptoms also can be caused by other conditions, including respiratory infections, bronchitis, hay fever (allergic rhinitis), certain medications, acid reflux and heart disease (cardiovascular disease).

 The following factors increase the likelihood that asthma may be causing your symptoms:

 - You have periodic bouts of coughing, wheezing and shortness of breath that last more than a few weeks.